Notice of Privacy Practices

 Right to Paper Copy of this Notice: You have the right to a paper copy of this Privacy Notice.
 You may ask us to give you a copy of this Privacy Notice at any time by requesting a copy from a front desk staff member.

-Changes to this Notice: CSCH reserves the right to change this notice.
-CSCH reserves the right to make the revised notice effective for medical information that CSCH already has about you as well as any information we will receive in the future.
-CSCH will post a copy of the current notice at the facility and on its website.
+Changes to this Notice: Crossnore reserves the right to change this notice.
+Crossnore reserves the right to make the revised notice effective for medical information that Crossnore already has about you as well as any information we will receive in the future.
+Crossnore will post a copy of the current notice at the facility and on its website.
 The notice will contain the effective date at the bottom of each page.
-CSCH will make you aware of any revisions by posting a revised notice in above-mentioned areas.
+Crossnore will make you aware of any revisions by posting a revised notice in above-mentioned areas.

 Violations or Concerns